kurtome/leap/README.md

 handle updating themselves or their parent `PhysicalEntity` components.
 See `OnLadderStatus` for an example of this.

-There are mixins on `StatusComponent` which affect the Leap engine's handling of the parent `PhysicalEntity`.
+There are mixins on `EntityStatus` which affect the Leap engine's handling of the parent `PhysicalEntity`.
 See:

 - `IgnoredByWorld`